List of conservative parties in Canada

 This is a list of conservative parties in Canada.
 There are a number of conservative parties in Canada, a country that has traditionally been dominated by two political parties, one liberal and one conservative.
-The span between the 2015 Newfoundland and Labrador provincial election and the 2016 Manitoba provincial election was the first time since 1943 when no party with the word "Conservative" in its name formed the government in either a provincial or federal jurisdiction.
+The span between the 2015 Newfoundland and Labrador provincial election and the 2016 Manitoba provincial election was the first time since 1943 when no party with the word "Conservative" in its name formed the government in either a province or the federal level.

 The federal conservative movement

 Progressive Conservatives

 The Progressive Conservative Party of Canada was the primary conservative party in Canada from 1942 to, at least, 1993.
 It was the descendant of Sir John A. Macdonald's Liberal-Conservative Party.
-The party had its roots in the Great Coalition of 1864 that paved the way for Canadian confederation and was known under various names but was generally referred to unofficially as the Tories or "Conservative Party".
-In 1942, it became "Progressive Conservative" upon the election of Liberal-Progressive Premier of Manitoba John Bracken as leader in that year.
+The party had its roots in the Great Coalition of 1864 that paved the way for Canadian Confederation and was known under various names but was generally referred to unofficially as the Tories or "Conservative Party".
+In 1942, Liberal-Progressive Premier of Manitoba John Bracken became leader of the party, on the condition the party be named the Progressive Conservative Party of Canada.

-The Conservatives, and later the Progressive Conservatives, formed the government in Canada, alternating with the Liberal Party of Canada, from 1867-1873, 1878-1896, 1911–1921, 1926, 1930-1935, 1957-1963, 1979-1980 and 1984-1993.
+The Conservatives, and later the Progressive Conservatives, formed the government in Canada, alternating with the Liberal Party of Canada, 1867–1873, 1878–1896, 1911–1921, 1926, 1930–1935, 1957–1963, 1979–1980 and 1984–1993.
 Throughout the period from the first election in 1867 to the 1993 election, the national conservative party always formed the government or the official opposition under the names "Liberal-Conservatives", "Unionists", "Conservatives" or Progressive Conservatives".